Pyrius2k/Additive-Manufacturing/README.md

 curapic.png: A slicer view of the fiber paths in a test object.

-Servo.ino: A standalone Arduino sketch for basic servo testing.
+Servo.Code.ino: A standalone Arduino sketch for basic servo testing.

-StepperMotor-Basic.ino: A standalone Arduino sketch for basic stepper motor testing.
+Stepper_Code.ino: A standalone Arduino sketch for basic stepper motor testing.

-/Marlin-Firmware/: A folder containing the modified Marlin firmware files.
+Marlin.confi.ino: A folder containing the modified Marlin firmware files.
 (Note: You will need to upload this folder and its files to the repository)

 💻 Firmware Integration (Marlin)
 The core functionality of this extruder is achieved by modifying the open-source Marlin firmware.
 The provided Servo.ino and StepperMotor-Basic.ino sketches represent the key control logic that has been adapted and integrated into the main Marlin codebase to operate the parallel extruder.